mKiloLA/python-based-mne/control-of-mechanical-systems/README.md

 ## Software Requirements

-Since ME 570 labs are completed in-person, the following software would need to be installed on computer in the Controls lab:
+Since ME 570 labs are completed in-person, the following software would need to be installed on every computer in the Controls lab:

 * Applications
   * Python 3